ricardoboss/php-seq/README.md

 > **Note**
 >
 > All events get flushed automatically when the loggers `__destruct` method is called (i.e. at latest when the runtime shuts down).

+You can use the example project in the [`example`] folder to try different things out.
+It uses [guzzlehttp/guzzle] as its PSR implementations.

 ## Configuration